Guard mounting: Latvia

-The guards of the honour Guard Company of the Staff Battalion of the National Armed Forces changes every hour between 9:00 a.m. and 6:00 p.m. every day at the Freedom Monument.
-Aside from the two guards, an additional two watchmen stand near the guards to look out for the safety of the guards.
+The guards of the Honour Guard Company of the Staff Battalion of the National Armed Forces change every hour between 9:00 a.m. and 6:00 p.m. every day at the Freedom Monument.
+Aside from the two guard sentries, an additional two watchmen stand nearby to look out for their security.

 Malaysia

-The Changing the Guard takes place in front of the Istana Negara, Jalan Duta in Kuala Lumpur daily at 12 o'clock with the 1st Battalion, Royal Malay Regiment of the Malaysian Army providing the guard alongside the Mounted Ceremonial Squadron of the Malaysian Royal Armoured Corps.
+The Changing of the Guard takes place in front of the Istana Negara, Jalan Duta in Kuala Lumpur daily at 12 o'clock, with the 1st Battalion, Royal Malay Regiment of the Malaysian Army providing the guard alongside the Mounted Ceremonial Squadron of the Malaysian Royal Armoured Corps.
 Every month, a larger ceremony is held outside the palace's main gate modeled on the ceremony in London, wherein the Central Band of the Royal Malay Regiment plays appropriate music as the battalion's guard duty detachment is changed from each of the companies that make up the battalion.

 Moldova

-The changing of the guards ceremony is performed by four members of the Honour Guard Company of the Moldovan National Army at the Eternity Memorial Complex in Chisinau.
+The changing of the guards ceremony is performed by four members of the Honour Guard Company of the Moldovan National Army at the Eternity Memorial Complex in Chișinău.

 Monaco

-The Changing the Guard takes place in front of the Prince's Palace daily at 11:55, by the Compagnie des Carabiniers du Prince.
+The Changing the Guard takes place in front of the Prince's Palace daily at 11:55.
+It is performed by the Compagnie des Carabiniers du Prince.